 After you've written a first draft, let the essay sit a day or two, then go back to revise and rewrite.
 At this point, have a teacher or counselor read and comment on the piece.
-As a final step, double-check your spelling, type your essay, have it proof-read (preferably by someone whose writing skills you trust) and make an extra copy to keep.
-Add the essay to the rest of your application, mail the package, and go celebrate!
+As a final step, double-check your spelling and have it proof-read (preferably by someone whose writing skills you trust).
+Add the essay to the rest of your application and go celebrate!
 You deserve it!